EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 ###### Steam Input Profile

 Select the `My SMG` profile in the `Community Layouts` tab, designed to be used in tandem with this profile.
 This profile will only show up if you have added Super Mario Galaxy or Super Mario Galaxy 2 to Steam through Steam ROM Manager.
-Alternatively, you may download the profile and it will show up for any shortcut (EmulationStation-DE included) in the [My SMG](#my-smg) section.
+Alternatively, you may download the profile in the [My SMG](#my-smg) section and it will show up for any shortcut (EmulationStation-DE included) added to Steam.

 ***